 You will also want to choose a power rating that works for you:

-- Lasers can come up to 15 watts of power
+- Single diode lasers can produce up to 7-10 watts of continuous optical power

 - The listed power may refer to continuous power or peak power (not the same thing)

 - Sometimes manufacturers falsify the actual laser power rating or overclock a diode with a lower rating which can lead to quick component degradation.
 This is why low quality high-power laser diodes typically do not last as long

 Installing a laser onto your LongMill is fairly easy.
 There are just three major connections to make.